 Market value car insurance is generally the go-to method for valuing a car.
-Your insurance provider will use the information they have about your vehicle (e.g. make, model, age) to calculate its probable value in the current market should you need to claim for your vehicle’s total loss or write-off.
+Your insurance provider will use the information they have about your vehicle (e.g. make, model, age, condition) to calculate its probable value in the current market should you need to claim for your vehicle’s total loss or write-off.

 Agreed value car insurance is where you and your insurance provider agree to insure your car for a set value when you take out a policy.
 This way, you know exactly what the payout will be if your car is a total loss.